A new film and website mapping Soviet repressions in Kazakhstan.

 An expedition of the Gulag.cz team set out to map the remnants of the Gulag camps and the stories of their victims.
 A new documentary film and a new dedicated website are the outcome of the expedition.

-• Both the documentary film titled Steppe and Frost and the website www.expedicekazachstan.cz that presents the research results will be launched on 5 March 2024, the anniversary of J. V. Stalin’s death.
+- Both the documentary film titled Steppe and Frost and the website www.expedicekazachstan.cz that presents the research results were launched on 5 March 2024.

-All the results of the expedition will also be posted at www.expedicekazachstan.cz with effect from 5 March.
+All the results of the expedition are also posted at www.expedicekazachstan.cz.
 Results included fo example 3D models and panoramic images of Gulag camp ruins and objects found inside, stories of the victims of repressions, current satellite images of the sites along with CIA’s espionage photographs from the 1950s–60s presented for a side-by-side comparison, and a wealth of other unique material.

 As part of the expedition, the team visited Alzhir, the former women’s camp in Akmolinsk, the ruins of the giant Karlag camp compelx in the settlements of Dolinka and Spassk, and the remnants of the Steplag camp in and around the town of Zhezkazgan.
 Using non-invasive archaeological methods, they documented the ruins of the decayed camp buildings and explored the destinies of Czech victims.